nmontesdeoca/BetNotificationsBot/README.md

 * setHandler(context) - Handler function for the set command
 * whenHandler(context) - Handler function for the when command
 * checkHandler(context) - Handler function for the check command
+* capitalize(text) - Capitalizes a text

 ---
 #### players

 ###### public
-* getPlayer(index) - Get a promise that resolves with the name of the player at the specified index
+* getPlayer(index) - Returns the name of the player at the specified index
-* getPlayerIndex(name) - Get a promise that resolves with the index of the player with the specified name
+* getPlayerIndex(name) - Returns the index of the player with the specified name
 * setPlayers(result) - Set in a global players variable the players registered in firebase
 * isValidPlayer(name) - Returns a boolean indicating if it is a valid player name